 Notwithstanding secrecy provisions, data in the filing system of the police may also be processed in oversight of legality, analysis, planning and development activities.
 Such data may also be used in training activities if the data are essential for carrying out the training.

-The police process information in special categories of personal data in order to perform investigation and supervision duties only if such processing is essential for the purpose of processing.
+The police process information in special categories of personal data in order to perform duties related to the prevention and uncovering of crimes only if such processing is essential for the purpose of processing.

 6 Regular disclosure of data